PostgREST/postgrest-docs/configuration.rst

 db-schema
 ---------

   The database schema to expose to REST clients.
-Tables, views and user-defined functions in this schema will get API endpoints.
+Tables, views and functions in this schema will get API endpoints.

   .. code:: bash